 Why Does The Online Gambling Website Have To Be Located Outside Of The US To Be Legal For CA Residents?

-Online gambling websites cannot acquire the appropriate regulation from within the US.
-Online sportsbooks are specifically made to be federally illegal, although if they are located outside of the US jurisdiction, there are no laws that would criminalize any citizen of the US for using them.
+CA-based online gambling websites cannot acquire the appropriate regulation to operate without proper legislation authorization.
+Online sportsbooks were specifically made to be federally illegal under the Federal Wire Act, however, this stance changed once PASPA was removed.
+Online gambling sites licensed and located outside of the US jurisdiction are considered legal as there are no laws that would criminalize any citizen of the US for using them.

-The all-in-one gambling destinations with Casinos and Racebooks also cannot find proper regulation but they have no federal laws that say that they are illegal.
-In fact, they are completely state regulated and legal in New Jersey, and Delaware.
-Because other states of yet to build the infrastructure, commissions, and organizations to able to sustain such an industry, they have yet to legalize it and thus offer regulation.
+Some online gambling sites are legal if they are located domestically and licensed within the state which authorizes their operation.
+States which have done this include New Jersey, Delaware, and numerous others.
+Because multiple states have yet to build the infrastructure, commissions, and organizations to able to sustain such an industry, they have yet to legalize it and thus offer regulation for online gambling.